organizational change management articles on FSFP's blog

 Additionally, the executive sponsor for your data program needs to have a deep understanding of your organizational dynamics and agility in navigating complex environments.
 And don’t forget the value of internal networking.
 Your sponsor should be adept at building and leveraging their networks to create mutually beneficial connections and opportunities on behalf of the data program.

-Executive sponsorship is crucial for the success and sustainability of a data governance program and other data-centered initiatives.
+Data governance exists at the intersection of business, analytics and IT.
+As such, you need executive sponsor support from all three of those areas visibly championing governance.
+Executive sponsorship is crucial for the success and sustainability of your governance program.
 By advocating for a robust data governance framework, sound governance policies and promoting a data-driven culture, executive sponsors help ensure alignment with business goals and the necessary resources that fund governance.

 Ultimately, an executive sponsor’s active involvement in data governance will drive business growth tied to data as a high-value business asset.